Sunday, 20 December 2015

 At Vespers there is a colour change to red and first Vespers of St. Thomas the Apostle are sung.
 The antiphons Hoc est praeceptum meum etc., are sung, doubled, with psalms 109, 110, 111, 112 and 116.
 The Office hymn is Exsultet orbis gaudiis.
 The antiphon on the Magnificat is proper to the feast, Quia vidisti me, Thoma etc. After the collect of the feast the Sunday is commemorated with the Great 'O' Antiphon appointed for the twenty-first day of December O Oriens, V&R and collect of the Sunday.
 At Compline the Dominical preces are omitted due to the double feast.

-In the 'liturgical books of 1962' St. Thomas gets entirely omitted this year - save where his feast is locally observed as I class - as was St. Andrew three weeks ago.
+In the 'liturgical books of 1962' the Vigil of St. Thomas has been abolished.
 At Compline the Dominical preces are always omitted.
 Mattins is cut down to a single nocturn of three lessons as usual.
 At Prime the Dominical preces are omitted.
 At Mass the ministers wear dalmatic and tunicle, there is only one collect and the dismissal is Ite, missa est. Vespers are of the Sunday with not even a mention of St. Thomas.

 Art: Jerome Nadal